 Express/Overnight Mail

+LoCorr Investment Trust

+c/o U.S. Bank Global Fund Services

+615 East Michigan Street

+Milwaukee.
+WI 53202

-LoCorr Investment Trust c/o U.S. Bank Global Fund Services 615 East Michigan Street Milwaukee, WI 53202 redemption privilege, you must indicate this in the appropriate area on your account application or you must write to the Fund and instruct them to remove this privilege from your account.
+Redemptions by Telephone: To redeem by telephone, call 1-855-523-8637.
+The telephone redemption privilege is automatically available to all new accounts.
+If you do not want the telephone redemption privilege, you must indicate this in the appropriate area on your account application or you must write to the Fund and instruct them to remove this privilege from your account.
 You may redeem up to \$50,000 using the telephone redemption privilege.